hiper25-OpenSource/android_device_xiaomi_cmi/README.md

 Copyright (C) 2022 - The LineageOS Project

-Device configuration for Xiaomi Mi 10
+Device configuration for Xiaomi Mi 10 Pro
 =========================================

-The Xiaomi Mi 10 (codenamed _"umi"_) is a flagship smartphone from Xiaomi.
+The Xiaomi Mi 10 Pro (codenamed _"cmi"_) is a flagship smartphone from Xiaomi.

 It was announced on February 2020.
 Release date was February 2020.